 The pig producer we work with is a small local farmer who uses a Gloucester Old Spot boar and Saddleback sow.
 He is fully Soil Association certified organic and grows pigs for us as part of a mixed farm, growing beef, chicken and arable for himself.
 Organic pork is very difficult to source around the country so we are very lucky to be working with an amazing producer.
 Another exciting prospect in the pipeline is for Coombe Farm to begin rearing our own organic pork with the help of our current producer by supplying us with weaner pigs to finish at the farm.
 This means that we will have a larger and more consistent supply of pork coming through our system and continue to work closely with our producer.

-Fish and Organic Salmon were a huge success when we launched last year, we are so lucky to be able to work with some great fisherman which source the best quality fish whilst being sustainable.
+Fish and Organic Salmon were a huge success when we launched a few years ago.
+We are so lucky to be able to work with some great fisherman which source the best quality fish whilst being sustainable.
 Our fish comes from a family run business based in the Brixham Fish Market, the boats use a specific sized net so that anything that is underweight and cannot be sold will be able to swim through, ensuring that there is little wastage.
 Once the fish arrive at the market, they are sold, filleted and frozen within a few hours to ensure the quality and freshness is kept within the product.
 The organic salmon is sourced in Ireland at Glenarm Bay and reared in the Irish Sea where the current is perfect for the fish to gain a great muscle structure - improving the taste!
 Glenarm Salmon is a world renowned producer and very selective with the retailers that are allowed to sell their product.
 We are very privileged to have been chosen to stock their amazing product, if you haven’t tried it yet we would highly recommend it!

 The newest meat category introduced on the website is Venison which has proved incredibly popular already.
 Organic venison is a very rare product to find with only 7 organic venison farmers in the country. finding and securing these animalswith our producer was a huge success for both us at Coombe Farm Organic and our customers.
 It’s great to know that as well as being Soil Association certified Organic, the venison is also grass fed, free range and happy to roam acres of land.